galaxyproject/galaxy-hub/content/fair/interoperable/index.md

 ### Does Galaxy have a community **recognition**?
 What about inter-organisational collaborations, geographical diversity in the source of the submissions, international diversity of delivery partners and/or funders?

 Recognition of Galaxy is broad and observed across multiple communities.
-Galaxy as a platform originates from the US (usegalaxy.org) and has been developed by a worldwide community since its initial release in 2005.
-[The Galaxy community](https://galaxyproject.org/community/) is traditionally open, welcoming, diverse and highly active.
-With Galaxy Europe and Galaxy Australia another two major instances have been founded, complemented with multiple national ones, several of them located in Europe.
+Galaxy as a platform has been developed by a worldwide community since its initial release in 2005.
+[The Galaxy community](https://galaxyproject.org/community/) is open, welcoming, diverse, and highly active.

 #### Galaxy Main